-Bloating is a symptom of premenstrual syndrome; foods that may be beneficial are fruit, vegetables and oats as they are all rich in soluble fibre which is easier for the digestive system to deal with than insoluble fibre.
+Bloating is a symptom of premenstrual syndrome; foods that may be beneficial are fruit, vegetables and oats as they are all rich in soluble fiber which is easier for the digestive system to deal with than insoluble fiber.
 Avoid swede, cabbage and pulses as these foods can cause bloating.
 Cut back on salty foods as they can cause bloating associated with water retention.
 Sunflower seeds and pumpkin seeds are rich sources of omega-6 fatty acids; it is possible that if you have PMS you may be deficient in these essential substances.
 Green vegetables, bread and pasta are good sources of magnesium and this is needed for normal hormone function.
 If you are deficient in magnesium it may contribute to muscle cramps and aches.
 Finally, evening primrose oil capsules taken daily have been shown to help reduce breast discomfort.

 Foods to combat poor concentration and tiredness

-If you are unable to concentrate and are generally feeling tired all the time you may have anaemia.
+If you are unable to concentrate and are generally feeling tired all the time you may have anemia.
 This is caused through poor iron intake and people who eat little or no meat (vegetarians and vegans) are particularly at risk.
 Another group of people who are at risk are women, including teenage girls.
 Women menstruate every month and this loss of blood increases women’s requirement for iron.
 Try eating red meat and, if you like it, liver is a really good source of iron.

 Foods to improve your sleep